 The condition often comes about after long rides where you’ve been keeping your hands in the same position for extended periods of time.

 It’s not just caused by the pressure from your weight but also the transmission of road ‘buzz’ and vibration through the bars.

-Probable cause: Piriformis syndrome.
-Also known as wallet syndrome, because of where it hurts, this is often caused by overtraining and speciﬁcally by overworking the gluteus maximus muscles in your buttocks.
+Piriformis syndrome, also known as wallet syndrome, because of where it hurts, is often caused by overtraining and speciﬁcally by overworking the gluteus maximus muscles in your buttocks.